Kaisilious/Weather-App/README.md

 # Weather-App
-weather app using HTML, CSS, JavaScript and API integration.
+A dynamic web application crafted with HTML, CSS, and JavaScript leveraging the OpenWeather API, it delivers real-time weather updates, providing users with a seamless and informative experience.